The Mater Misericordiae University Hospital is committed to ensuring the privacy and confidentiality of your personal

 Right to data portability:

 You have the right to receive your personal data that you have provided to us in a ‘commonly used and machine-readable format’ and also for us to transfer that data to another controller for you when requested where technically feasible.

 Right to lodge a complaint:

 You have the right to lodge a complaint with the Irish Data Protection Commission:

 We will retain your information for as long as necessary to provide you with services, and to comply with our legal and regulatory obligations.

 Our online security practices comply with accepted security standards and our website security providers have achieved ISO27001 (Information Security Management System) certification internationally.
 We are committed to protecting our online user’s personal data to the very best of our ability and take the appropriate steps to do so.

-We welcome queries, comments or requests you may have regarding this privacy notice.
+We welcome queries, comments or requests you may have regarding this privacy notice information.

 Please contact our Data Protection Officer (DPO) at the below: